Bisher 613 mal gespeichert

 In our Family we normally have round table evening charts during evening meals as we get the day’s reports from volunteers and asses the situations to help decide on the following day’s Learning activities.

 Rising above Lake Victoria, Mfangano and sister Islands are situated near the borders of the three main East Africa countries of Kenya, Uganda and Tanzania that share the mass waters of Lake Victoria.
-On the outskirts of Kenya, Mfangano Island is home to nearly 50,000 people.
-Most are large families of subsistence farmers and fishermen, with incomes of less than $200 per month.
+On the outskirts of Kenya, Mfangano Island is home to a population of nearly 37,000 people.
+Most of them are subsistence farmers and fishermen, with incomes of less than $200 per month.
 The Island is rich in fresh water and fertile soil, and Mfanganians are brilliantly resourceful, but infrastructure remains severely limited.

 These intertwined initiatives helps the low income community rise out of poverty.
-We donate school fees, uniforms, and books for vulnerable children, improve school infrastructure, provide schools continuous assessment subsidies, offer sanitary towels and other personal effects to female scholars, and are trying to develop a school feeding program to help low income families.
+We donate school fees, uniforms, and books for vulnerable and impoverished youths, improve school infrastructure, provide schools continuous assessment subsidies, offer sanitary towels and other personal effects to female scholars, and are trying to develop a school feeding program to help low income families.

-Our organization is driven by the community, for the community.
-Our initiatives extend beyond Mfangano Island to eradicate poverty, with a focus on caring for less fortunate mothers and children living in the four Lake Victoria Islands on the western outskirts of Kenya.
+Our organization is driven by the community, for the community, in the community.
+Our initiatives extend beyond Mfangano Island, with a focus on caring for less fortunate families living in the four Lake Victoria Islands on the western outskirts of Kenya.

 Students attend 53 different schools on the Island, all secondary schools charge fees, which range from $380 to $580 (USD)

-Primary school begins at 6:30 am, and lasts until 5:00 pm (with a one-hour lunch break, when students walk home for a simple lunch of bread or rice), Up to 40 students face chalkboards in unfinished, open-window classrooms, often in dilapidated desks.
+Primary school begins at 8:00 am, and lasts until 5:00 pm (with a one-hour lunch break, when students walk home for a simple lunch of ugali or rice), Up to 40 students face chalkboards in unfinished, open-window classrooms, often in dilapidated desks.
 When night falls and farm chores have been completed, pupils read books under battery-operated flashlights, paraffin oil candles, lantern Lamps or solar-powered lights.

-Despite these barriers, students study intently so they can succeed to universities and beyond.
+Despite these barriers, students study intently to succeed and reach universities and beyond.
 Teachers are genuinely passionate about teaching, and students reciprocate this enthusiasm.

 Recognizing that education is the key to further opportunity, our partnership with other organizations provides children of great financial need with the resources for success.

-Volunteers, Welwishers, Sponsors and Donors provide uniforms, School fee, refubish and/or build new classrooms, Toilets, chairs, desks, so that orphaned, single-parent children and those from less privileged/disadvantaged/Less fortunate families can attend primary school, when they otherwise might not be able to attend, simply because they cannot afford a uniform, fees, shoes, school subsidy levies or books.
+Volunteers, Welwishers, Sponsors and Donors provide uniforms, School fee, refurbish and/or build new classrooms, toilets, chairs, desks, so that orphaned, single-parent children and those from less privileged/Less fortunate/disadvantaged families can attend primary school, when they otherwise might not be able to attend, simply because they cannot afford a uniform, fees, shoes, school subsidy levies or books.

-School uniforms cost 7 USD for primary school, but even this is a great burden for some families, who may have to withdraw students before they can finish primary school.
-With a school day that begins at 4:00am and ends at 10:00pm,
+School uniforms cost 7 USD for primary school, but even this is a great burden for some families, who may have to withdraw their children from school before they can finish primary school.

-Through donations, we provide books to students who can’t afford them and subsidize exams and other school levies.
-We also offer sanitary towels and other hygiene products to female scholars, because some drop out of primary or secondary school without these resources.
+Through our Volunteers donations and our sponsors we provide uniforms, books fees and books to students of greatest need who can’t afford them and subsidize exams and other school levies.
+We also offer sanitary towels and other hygiene products to female scholars, because some drop out of primary or secondary school because of lack of these resources.

-In primary schools government usually employ only 8 teachers or sometimes Less for up to 300 students.
+In primary schools the government usually employs only 8 teachers or sometimes Less for up to 300 students.
 Each primary school student contributes at least 100 Kshs.
 (1 USD) each month so the school can supplement this and employ a few additional teachers, each of whom is paid a monthly wage of just 50-80 USD.
-Parental support is crucial for academic success, so we develop Parent-Teacher Associations (PTA) and/or School Board of Management (BOM) to make learning a community effort.
+Parental support is crucial for academic success, so we developed Parent-Teacher Associations (PTA) and School Board of Management (BOM) to make learning a community effort.

 2. FEMALE AND YOUTHS' EMPOWERMENT

 a) - Most women serve as housewives, remaining financially dependent on their husbands.
-Some practice gardening, selling of food staff and other products in small kiosk shops, or work as artisans, helping to lift their families out of poverty, pursue education, and access healthcare.
+Some practice gardening, selling food staff and other products in small kiosk shops, or work as artisans, helping to lift their families out of poverty, buy household amenities, pursue education, and access healthcare.

-b) - Thanks to the efforts of the Foundation, nearly many Women on Mfangano are part of registered women’s groups which offer support and financial opportunities.
+b) - Thanks to the efforts of Sagrema Foundation, nearly many Women on Mfangano are part of registered women’s groups which offer support and financial opportunities.
 When endowed with a revolving fund.

-c) - We have group projects that serves as a source of fund for supporting our groups, like; table banking, Merry-go-round, benevolent kitty.
+c) - We have group projects that serve as a source of funds for supporting our groups, like; table banking, Merry-go-round, benevolent kitty, small businesses.

-d) - We source fund for supporting our women and youths' groups from Volunteers who help us fundraise online, other organizations, NGO, Government loaning agencies and sometimes we fundraise locally.
+d) - We source funds for supporting our women and youths' groups from Volunteers who help us fundraise online, other organizations, NGO, Government loaning agencies and sometimes we fundraise locally.

 This empowers women to be financially and emotionally independent, to protect themselves in situations of abuse, and contribute to the overall economy.

-f) - We are initiating more group projects to add to our sources of fund for supporting our women and youths groups, right now we are fundraising for a group welding inverter.
+f) - We are initiating more group projects to add to our sources of fund for supporting our women and youths groups, right now we are fundraising for a group welding inverter, grinder and a plough.

 g) - We hope to initiate shelters for widows, widowers, women and children in dire need.